 Explain, if applicable, how the significant shareholders are represented.
 Specifically, indicate those directors appointed to represent significant shareholders, those whose appointment was proposed by significant shareholders, or who are linked to significant shareholders and/or companies in their group, specifying the nature of such relationships or ties.
-In particular, mention the existence, identity and post of any directors of the listed company, or their representatives, who are in turn members or representatives of members of the Board of Directors of companies that hold significant shareholdings in the listed company or in group companies of these significant shareholders.
+In particular, mention the existence, identity and post of any directors of the listed company, or their representatives, who are in turn members or representatives of members of the Board of Directors of companies that hold significant shareholders.

 Name or company name of related director or representative Name or company name of related significant shareholder Company name of the group company of the significant shareholder Description of relationship/post Mr. José Parés Gutiérrez FCapital Dutch, S.L.
 Grupo Finaccess S.A.P.I. de C.V.
 Director of Grupo Finaccess S.A.P.I. de C.V.
 Mr. Luis Miguel Álvarez Pérez FCapital Dutch, S.L.
 Grupo Finaccess S.A.P.I. de C.V.
 Director of Grupo Finaccess S.A.P.I. de C.V.
-Mr. Carlos Fernández González FCapital Dutch, S.L.
+Ms. Begoña Orgambide García FCapital Dutch, S.L.
 Grupo Finaccess S.A.P.I. de C.V.
-Chairman of the Board of Directors and General Manager of Grupo Finaccess S.A.P.I. de C.V.
+Director of FCapital Dutch, S.L.